jose-lico/Dusk/README.md

 Dusk uses [premake](https://premake.github.io/) as its build system.<br>

-To generate the project files, run premake from the project root directory and choose the targeted environment.
+To generate the project files, run premake from the project root directory and choose the target environment.

-- VS2019 `premake5.exe vs2022`
+- VS2022 `premake5.exe vs2022`
 - GCC &nbsp;&nbsp;&nbsp;&nbsp; `./premake5 gmake2`

 After these steps the project should compile and run.

+Dusk is split into 3 projects.

+The engine, the editor, and the runtime.

+The engine is built as a static library and links into the editor and runtime executables.
+It is dependant and includes functionality from a variety of [libraries](https://github.com/qolisipo/Dusk/blob/main/.github/DEPENDENCIES.md), which are all also linked into the editor and runtime (if needed).

+The editor has 2 target configurations, Debug and Release.
+The runtime and engine have 3.
+Debug, Release and ReleaseNoImGui.
+The latter will not link ImGui into the runtime and will remove ImGui's code from the engine.

+In the future there might be more template runtimes with less functionality in them for smaller distributables.

 ## Binaries